mark-mcdermott/drivetracks-wip-nuxt3/README.md

   </header>
 </template>
 ```
 - `npm run front-and-back-dev` -> Private page link now not showing on homepage.
-When logged in (which we'll build out shortly), Private page link will show
+When logged in (we'll build out login functionality shortly here), Private page link will show.
+Also, tests are a mess right now - don't run them yet.
 - `^ + c`

 ### Add User Dropdown To Nav